AnthonyL22/starter-project/README.md

 Starter project for new automated testing initiative.
 This is a project to simply clone and start building your automated testing solution immediately with a few simple configurations detailed below.

+# Questions and issues

+The [github issue tracker](https://github.com/AnthonyL22/starter-project/issues) is **_only_** for bug reports and feature requests.
+Anything else, such as questions for help in using the library, should be [emailed to our team](http://www.pacificwebconsulting.com/contact/).

 # Prerequisites

 1. Java 1.8